MaibornWolff/SecObserve/docs/integrations/vex.md

 !!! note "Experimental feature"
     Importing VEX documents is currently marked as experimental, because although a good amount of manual testing has been done, there is not a set of comprehensive, automated tests yet.

 VEX documents can be imported in CSAF or OpenVEX format.
 After importing the file, the document will be parsed and the VEX statements will be applied to the referenced observations.
+A user needs to be `superuser` to import VEX documents.

 When observations are imported, the VEX statements will be applied to the referenced observations as well.